NathanDuran/RNN-Sherlock-Language-Model/README.md

 # Example of Generated Sentences

+The following were generated with a vanilla RNN:

 10 Epoch - said of course, leaning neither, dear employer, Miss side was just to you; but returning groping, but he makes her that round she were an deduction before I could pray of turning I never the road of Oxfordshire of the extreme.

 20 Epoch - said of Holmes, Mrs. Holmes, though a moment were repaid in different, certainly from your instant of our word and, and to-day, then, you suppose, Alice to do for where?